 1. Plug in your headphones or induction neck loop.

-enhancement or Channel 2 for audio description (only
+– Channel 2 is for assisted listening and audio description

 3. Adjust your volume via the dial.

 Assistance dogs are welcome in all spaces of the Bridge Theatre.
 Please let us know when booking so that we can arrange an aisle seat for you and tell you about any loud noises or special effects that might affect your dog’s comfort.
 Alternatively, you can leave your dog in the care of our hospitality team.